huawei-microservice-demo/mesher-example/README.md

 ```

-Please follow the steps [here](metricsConfiguration.md) configuration to Configure your application to monitor metrics in Grafana.
+Please follow the steps [here](metricsConfiguration.md) to Configure your application to monitor metrics in Grafana.